 For a list of application categories, see Application Categories.

 These cards present apps that have been flagged based on their risk group.
 Risk groups differ from the regular set of application categories.

 Dismissing a flagged app card hides it from the overview.
 It does not label or block the app.

 This chart shows the total number of DNS requests of apps discovered in the past 30 days and can be filtered by label and risk.
 Within this period of time, you can view your aggregated risk over time and observe where spikes in risk or usage occur.
 To effectively reduce the risk introduced by apps, a good approach is to look for a reduction over time in the number of DNS requests made by apps with high and very high-risk assessments.

-Clicking on a specific date will open the App Grid and filter apps to the specific date selected:
+Click a specific date to open the App Grid and filter apps to the specific date selected.